Welcome to today's edition of the Rush 24-7 podcast.

 Obama, especially, is in disbelief every time he learns opposition to him exists.

-You might say that a corporation is like a union, and unions, they're I don't hear Noah screaming on the left saying, well, we've got to get unions out of politics.
+And unions, I hear Noah screaming on the left saying, well, we've got to get unions out of politics.

 So where did this thinking come from?

-Inside the IRS that said target the enemies of the regime.
+Inside the IRS that said, target the enemies of the regime.

 Target the enemies of the collective.